ThanuShree99/smart-lighting-system/README.md

 ## Overview

 This project implements an automated lighting system using:
+- LDR (Light Dependent Resistor) → detects ambient light
+- PIR Sensor → detects human motion
+- ESP32 → processes data and controls lighting

-LDR (Light Dependent Resistor), PIR Sensor, ESP32, LED (PWM controlled)
+- LED (PWM controlled) → acts as the lighting output

 The system ensures lights turn ON only when required, reducing unnecessary energy consumption.